 Bring employees into the process and seek their input when implementing your processes.
 Have them meet with the potential candidate.
 One of Apple’s key hiring principles was built from Steve Job’s belief in a collaborative hiring process.
 “When we hire someone, even if they are going to be in marketing, I will have them talk to the design folks and the engineers.”

 Ensure a human touch during each step of the journey.
 Understand that searching for a job is one of the most stressful events in life.
+In today's candidate-driven market, candidates want to work with a recruiter that is a trusted partner and can partner closely with them through the hiring process.
 Build the relationship with the candidates and gain their trust.

 The No. 1 frustration stated by 52% of job seekers during the overall job search is the lack of response from employers.
 An example could be uploading a resume and then having to manually fill out applications.
 Identify the frustrations and easily close the gap on the highest rated complaint from applicants.